adrianadames/Sprint-Challenge--Hash-Theory/theory/README.md

   Remember the ε transition can be used to move between states without consuming input.

+  -match the letter a
+  -match the letter b zero or more times
+  -match the letter c one or more times
+  -match the letter d zero or one time
+  -match the letter e or the letter f

+  Answer: See regexStateMachine.png in this directory

 * A lion can be sleeping, eating, hunting, or preening.
 Draw a state machine diagram for the lion and label the transition events that cause state transitions.

+   Answer: See lionStateMachine.png in this directory

 * The VT-100 terminal (console) outputs text to the screen as it receives it over the wire.
 One exception is that when it receives an